timothymarois/PHP-Device-Detection/README.md

 This simple php library class supports the major and most popular platforms.

 Also Supports the new Internet Explorer 11 (IE11) which no longer uses MSIE as its identifier.

+Todo:
+- Support for Bots (googlebot, bingbot, yahoobot, etc)
+- Support for few other browsers + OS

+(I am using this application on thousands of users to see which popular user-agents are bypassing the detection)